-Clearly, this begs the question how comprehensive this semantically defined class of \emph{h}omomorphism-closed \emph{u}niversal \emph{s}econd-\emph{o}rder / \emph{m}onadic \emph{s}econd-\emph{o}rder \emph{q}ueries -- henceforth abbreviated as HUSOMSOQs (pronounced ``hue-somm-socks'') -- actually is and, in particular, which popular syntactically defined query languages it encompasses.
+{\bf MSO-friendly width measures.} In this case (which comprises all width measures discussed in this article), the most expressive query language is the semantically defined class $\mathfrak{Q}$ of all \emph{h}omomorphism-closed \emph{u}niversal \emph{s}econd-\emph{o}rder / \emph{m}onadic \emph{s}econd-\emph{o}rder \emph{q}ueries -- henceforth abbreviated as HUSOMSOQs (pronounced ``hue-somm-socks'').
+This begs the question how comprehensive and expressive this class actually is and, in particular, which popular syntactically defined query languages it encompasses.
 An effective syntax characterizing the entire class is still elusive, but it subsumes two very comprehensive and expressive logical fragments (and through these many other query languages):

-{\bf Nested monadically defined queries.} This well-investigated fragment (abbreviated NEMODEQs) constitutes a very expressive yet computationally manageable formalism, admitting polytime translations into MSO and Datalog (and hence homomorphism-closed $\forall$SO) \cite{RudKro13}.
-We will refrain from recalling the somewhat involved syntax here and instead highlight that NEMODEQs subsume (unions of) Boolean CQs, \emph{monadic datalog queries}~\cite{Cosmadakis88}, \emph{(unions of) conjunctive 2-way regular path queries}~((U)C2RPQs)~\cite{FlorescuLS98}, and nested versions thereof (e.g. \emph{regular queries}~\cite{ReutterRV17} and others~\cite{BourhisKR14}).
+\begin{itemize} \item {\bf Nested monadically defined queries.} This well-investigated fragment (abbreviated NEMODEQs) constitutes a very expressive yet computationally manageable formalism, admitting polytime translations into MSO and datalog (and hence homomorphism-closed $\forall$SO) \cite{RudKro13}.
+We will refrain from recalling the somewhat involved syntax here and instead highlight that NEMODEQs subsume (unions of) Boolean CQs, \emph{monadic datalog queries} \cite{Cosmadakis88}, \emph{(unions of) conjunctive 2-way regular path queries}~((U)C2RPQs)~\cite{FlorescuLS98}, and nested versions thereof (e.g. \emph{regular queries}~\cite{ReutterRV17} as well as others~\cite{BourhisKR14}).